Notice of Privacy Practices

 Our Responsibilities

 Boston Heart is required by law to maintain the privacy of your PHI.
-We are also required to provide you with this Notice of our legal duties and privacy practices upon request.
-It describes our legal duties, privacy practices and your patient rights as determined by the Health Insurance Portability and Accountability Act (HIPAA) of 1996.
+We are also required to provide you with this Notice of our legal duties and privacy practices.
+It describes our legal duties, privacy practices and your patient rights as determined by the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 We are required to follow the terms of this Notice currently in effect.
-The HIPAA Privacy Standards require us to safeguard your protected health information regardless of the form in which we receive it (e.g., oral, written, or recorded in other media).
-We are required to notify affected individuals in the event of a breach involving unsecured protected health information.
-PHI is stored electronically and is subject to electronic disclosure.
+We are required to notify affected individuals in the event of a breach involving unsecured PHI.
+HIPAA requires us to safeguard your PHI regardless of the form in which we receive it (e.g., oral, written, or recorded in other media).
+PHI is stored electronically and is

-We use your PHI for treatment, payment or healthcare operations purposes and for other purposes permitted or required by law.
-Not every use or disclosure is listed in this Notice, but all of our uses or disclosures of your health information will fall into one of the categories listed below.
+Not every use or disclosure is listed in this Notice, but all of our uses or disclosures of your PHI will fall

 Treatment